-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the leave replacement appointments of teaching personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the leave replacement appointments of teaching personnel as follows":

-Name Tenure Area School Step Dates

-Gallo, Roseann Psychology Nokomis 1-4 10/17/18-
+Name Tenure Area School Step Dates Gallo, Roseann Psychology Nokomis 1-4 10/17/18-6/30/19

-6/30/19